How to Build a Winning Trading Plan and Stick to It

 Experienced traders who are successful at their craft have built up an entire trading plan out of multiple trade strategies like these they have collected through scrupulous research and careful trial and error.

-By doing some market backtesting and looking at how a trade strategy you’ve thought of would have performed in historical markets, you can even take some of the guessing out of it and decrease some of the risk of testing new strategies when you commit money to a trade.
+By doing some market backtesting and looking at how a trading strategy you’ve thought of would have performed in historical markets, you can even take some of the guessing out of it and decrease some of the risk of testing new strategies when you commit money to a trade.

 But when you do execute a trade strategy for the first time with real money in the market as part of your trading plan, start with a small amount, then gradually increase your allocation to executing that trade when the opportunity arises the more confident you become in it through experience.